 Azure AD Connect is a software tool used to connect an existing on-premises environment to Azure AD and maintains the synchronization of objects from both environments (Users & Computers).

-Before we start this tutorial, make sure that you already have an Azure AD tenant setup ahead of time, Check this link from a previous article to see how it's done.
+Before we start this tutorial, make sure that you already have an Azure AD tenant set up ahead of time.
+Check this link from a previous article to see how it's done.

-Then we insert the credentials of the Global administrator of Azure AD as shown below.
+Then we insert the credentials of the Global administrator of Azure AD, as shown below.

-On the next page we insert the credentials of the Domain Administrator of our on-premises environment.
+On the next page, we insert the credentials of the Domain Administrator of our on-premises environment.

-Last page should appear as something like this and then click install.
+The last page should appear as something like this and then click install.

-That's it, we are done connecting our on-premises Active Directory to Azure AD in 5 simple steps.
+That's it, and we are done connecting our on-premises Active Directory to Azure AD in 5 simple steps.